 If you choose to use a heating pad, you must ensure you’re doing it right.
 There are different types of pads available — some are electric, while others can be heated in the microwave.
 Here are a few things to keep in mind:

 - Stay awake: Falling asleep with your heating pad can result in you being exposed to the heat for too long.
 You shouldn’t expose it to your skin for more than 20 minutes.

 - Protect your skin: Never apply the heating pad directly onto the skin.
 Always have a piece of fabric between you and the pad.

 - Use a low setting: If you can adjust the temperature, use the lowest setting available.

 Some electric heating pads are set to turn off after 20 minutes, which is a valuable safety feature.

 Consult your doctor right away if you experience any of the following along with abdominal pain (7):

 - Dizziness or feeling lightheaded.

 Heating Pad DIY

-    If you’re in urgent need of a heating pad, but you haven’t bought one yet, you can make one.
-There are several effective ways you can make it, all with regular items you have at home.
+If you urgently need a heating pad but haven’t bought one yet, you can make one.
+There are several effective ways to make a heating pad, all with regular items you have at home.